paulknewton/pi-tank-watcher/PUMP.md

 ## Logging the sump activity via Raspberry Pi
 Of course, all simple ideas soon grow into something more complicated.
 I wanted a way of monitoring the sump pump, particularly to get an idea how often it was switching on/off.

 I decided to add an output signal to the controller which I could connect to a Raspberry Pi.
 The Raspberry Pi reads the signal via the GPIO, and logs the high/low (on/off) signals.
-The extension to the circuit is pretty simply.
+The extension to the circuit is pretty simple.
 Just remember that the maximum input voltage to an Raspberry Pi is 3.3.V.
 My circuit was using a 12V supply, so I wired up a simple potential divider with 2 resistors to drop the signal to 3.3V.

-The code is pretty simply.
-Just monitor the GPIO PIN (via interrupts to avoid endlessly looping).
-Whenever there is a change of state, log the event to a ThingSpeak channel (I describe ThingSpeak in more detail in the other pi-tank-watcher pages, so I won’t repeat it here).
+The code monitors the GPIO PIN (via interrupts to avoid endlessly looping).
+Whenever there is a change of state, it logs the event to a ThingSpeak channel (I describe ThingSpeak in more detail in the other pi-tank-watcher pages, so I won’t repeat it here).

-The pump has been running for a while now.
 This is what I have been seeing:

 IMG